juhannc/juhannc.github.io-bk/_pages/cv.md

   * Institute of Mechanics and Ocean Engineering (M-13, MuM), Hamburg University of Technology
   * Hamburg, Germany
   * Designed as well as built an autonomous diving cell as a proof of concept of isobaric stabilization.
 The diving cell is built around an actuator which was used to change the volume and therefore the buoyancy.
 Furthermore, for the control laws, investigated different options and finally settled on a PID-controller as a simple solution and a Sliding-Mode-controller as a more advanced solution for comparison.

+## Education

+* 02/21 - 08/23
+  * External Ph.
+D. (Dr.-Ing.) candidate
+  * Hamburg University of Technology
+  * Hamburg, Germany
+  * Research in the field of reinforcement learning for mechatronic systems.
+Focusing on the development of novel reinforcement learning algorithms for linear-parameter varying systems to approximate real mechatronic systems to speed up training.

+* 10/16 - 09/19
+  * Aircraft Systems Engineering, M.Sc.
+  * Hamburg University of Technology
+  * Hamburg, Germany
+  * Pursuing a Master's degree in Aircraft Systems Engineering focusing on Aircraft Systems, and moreover specializing on Control Systems, Robotics and Machine Learning.

+* 11/18 - 04/19
+  * Visiting Research Scholar
+  * University of California, Berkeley
+  * Berkeley (CA), United States
+  * Researcher in the Hybrid Robotics Lab of Asst.
+Prof. Koushil Sreenath.
+Working on autonomous flight control of aerial quadrotors.
+Focusing on developing and implementing novice obstacle avoidance technology for enhanced path planning.

+* 10/12 - 09/16
+  * Mechanical Engineering, B.Sc.
+  * Hamburg University of Technology
+  * Hamburg, Germany
+  * Pursuing a Bachelor's degree in Mechanical Engineering focusing on Aircraft Systems Engineering.

 ## Skills